10 Ways to Make (and Keep) Friendships as an Adult

 Posted May 25, 2016

-Take heart: If you’re willing to set your mind to it, you too can develop outstanding friend relationships that help you thrive in ways you never thought possible.
+Take heart: If you’re willing to set your mind to it, you too can develop outstanding friendships that help you thrive in ways you never thought possible.

 1. Make it a health issue.